magento/devdocs/guides/v2.0/javascript-dev-guide/javascript/js_mixins.md

  - `frontend`: the mixin is applied for all usages of the modified JS component on the storefront
  - `adminhtml`: the mixin is applied for all usages of the modified JS component in the Admin panel
- - `base`: the mixin is applied for all all usages of the modified JS component
+ - `base`: the mixin is applied for all all usages of the modified JS component, if nothing else is specified in `frontend` and `adminhtml`

 Generally, to add a JS mixin you need to do the following: